oconnor663/jacko.io/posts/async_two.md

 We want to call `wake` later, when it's actually time to wake up.
 One way to do that is to spawn a thread to call `thread::sleep` and `wake` for us.
-If we did that in every call to `poll`, we'd run into the [too-many-threads crash from Part One][same_crash].
+If we did that in every call to `poll`, we'd run into the [too-many-threads crash from Chapter One][same_crash].
 We could work around that by spawning one shared thread and and [using a channel to send `Waker`s to it][shared_thread].
 That would be a correct and viable implementation, but there's something unsatisfying about it&hellip;

 We already have a thread that spends most of its time sleeping, the main thread of our program!
 Why doesn't Tokio give us a way to tell the main thread to wake